planetruby/gems/03-slideshow.md

----
-layout: gem
-title:  "Week #3 - slideshow gem - a free web alternative to PowerPoint and Keynote in Ruby"
+# Week 3 - slideshow gem - a free web alternative to PowerPoint and Keynote in Ruby
----

 ## What's Slide Show (S9)?